netscale-technologies/netcomp_rcp_doc/doc/patient_meds.md

 # API

-There are two objects to model the whole Medications Engine.
+There are two objects to model Core Medications Engine.

 * `patient_meds` refers to a current "medication list" for a patient, including the scheduling for the reminder of each one.
 * `med_taken` rerers to an indivudual "take" of a specific medication for an specific patient